sanjay-code-debug/Sanjay-coder-debug/README.md

 <h1 align="center">Hi 👋,💻 I'm Sanjay Kumar Das</h1>
-<h2>Everything is Possible Just Try  and Try  ...
-Have Some Own Strong Field No One Will Beat </h2>
+<h2>Everything is Possible Just Try  and Try  ...CONSISTENCY</h2>

-              - All Task Have Deadline and Why  I am  not  Getting ...
-Anyhow i need Complete What i Start It Will From Myside..Any Way..Untill Not Get ..
+              - All Task Have Deadline !!
-                                                            Not got For Other Task --
+                                            - Before Move Finish The Current One !!
+What You Learn !!